funbox/crafter/README.md

   funbox/crafter -f json doc-file.apib
 ```

-You need to mount a host directory with documentation into some directory in a container and then specify the path to
-the APIB file relative to the path created in the container.

 The default working directory of the image is set to `/app`, therefore it may be easier to mount
 a host directory into the `/app`.
-Then you can pass just a filename as a parameter.
+Then just a filename as a parameter will do.

 ### Docker container in Windows

-If you run a container in Windows, you need to add slash (`/`) before `pwd`.
+To run a container in Windows, add a slash (`/`) before `pwd`.
 The command will look like this:

 ```bash